hanneselfving/hanneselfving/README.md

 ### Hi there 👋
+### My name is Hannes Elfving.
+I am a second-year Computer Science student at Mälardalen University in Västerås, Sweden.
+### Here you'll find some of the projects I have been working on.
+Some of them are related to data structures and algorithms, visualization and scripting.

 <!--
 **hanneselfving/hanneselfving** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.